cwise89/react-detect-offline/README.md

 ### Example Uses

- -Use `Offline` to remind users they might need to connect to complete certain actions.
+- Use `Offline` to remind users they might need to connect to complete certain actions.
- -Use `Online` to let readers know the page is available offline.
+- Use `Online` to let readers know the page is available offline.
- -Use `Online` to hide links or other content that is irrelevant when offline.
+- Use `Online` to hide links or other content that is irrelevant when offline.
- -idk, use your dang imagination.
+- idk, use your dang imagination.